safe-global/safe-config-service/README.md

 ### 3. Create an admin user

-The admin interface of the service is available under `http://<host>:<NGINX_HOST_PORT>/admin` but you need to have a an admin registered before you are able to access the panel.
+The admin interface of the service is available under `http://<host>:<NGINX_HOST_PORT>/admin` but you need to have an admin registered before you are able to access the panel.

 To create an admin user (assuming that the name of the `web` container is `safe-config-service-web-1`):